Thank you for sending your enquiry! One of our team members will contact you shortly.

 Exploring the Multidimensional Aspects of a Business Model

-- Choosing an appropriate modeling approach
+- Selecting the appropriate modeling methodology

-- Employing CASE tools and simulation techniques
+- Utilizing CASE tools and simulation

 Mapping the Business Landscape

-- Conducting enterprise analysis
+- Analyzing the enterprise

-- Exploring enterprise architecture
+- Examining enterprise architecture

-- Leveraging a Component Business Model
+- Utilizing a Component Business Model

 Implementing Business Rules

-- Documenting constraints: both operational and structural
+- Documenting constraints: operational and structural

 - Representing rules using decision tables

-- Defining Business Functions
+- Defining the scope of Business Functions

-- Establishing functional hierarchies
+- Determining functional hierarchies

 - Distinguishing between functions and processes